Midtown Detroit: Overview

 The Midtown area is a general mixed-use community area of neighborhoods containing successive waves of development that have transformed the area multiple times since it was first platted.
 The neighborhoods are dominated by the thoroughfare of Woodward Avenue, which runs north and south through the heart of Midtown.
 This neighborhood was previously known as Cass Corridor and many Detroiters continue to refer to it as such.

 Woodward Avenue, running north and south through the center of the neighborhood, is primarily inhabited by commercial businesses, public-oriented/cultural institutions, and religious buildings.
-The heart of the cultural center (the Detroit Public Library and the Detroit Institute of Arts) is located directly on Woodward in the northern part of Midtown.
+The heart of the cultural center (the Detroit Public Library Main Branch and the Detroit Institute of Arts) is located directly on Woodward in the northern part of Midtown.

 The north part of Midtown west of Woodward Avenue is dominated by Wayne State University, whose campus subsumes nearly the entire northwest portion of Midtown north of Warren Avenue and west of Woodward.
 Wayne State University's campus covers 203 acre in the northwestern section of Midtown.
 Wayne's campus is irregular, and parts extend south of Warren (notably Old Main) and north of I-94, out of Midtown and into the New Center neighborhood.
 Additionally, Wayne's athletic facilities are west of the Lodge Freeway.
 Wayne is one of Michigan's three research institutions and serves over 32,000 students.

 The first portion of what later became Wayne State University was the Detroit Medical College, which was founded in 1868.
 The school of education was begun in 1881.
 In 1896, Old Main was built as Detroit's Central High School.
 College classes were added in 1913, and these Liberal Arts classes evolved into Detroit Junior College in 1917.
 The school began offering four-year degrees in 1923 and graduate courses were added in 1930.
 Three years later, the previously disparate colleges were united under one administration into Wayne University.
 In 1956, the school was renamed Wayne State University.